-It’s a Memorial Day tradition at Art Biz Coach to offer a list of reminders for your art business.
+It’s a Memorial Day tradition at Art Biz to offer a list of reminders for your art business.

 This is a twist on that tradition.